Grigoli2001/Weather/README.md

 ## Contributors

-The Weather Dashboard application was developed by Grigoli Patsatsia for coding challenge at DataCose
+The Weather Dashboard application was developed by Grigoli Patsatsia